lucabuka/Arduino-DallasTemperature-DynamicSetup-Library/README.md

 # Arduino/ESP32 Library to DINAMICALLY manage one or more DallasTemperature->OneWire Bus

-The main goal of this library is to DINAMICALLY define one or more OneWire bus containing DS18x20 Temperature Sensor.
+The main goals of this library are:
+- DINAMICALLY define one or more DallasTemperature->OneWire bus containing DS18x20 Temperature Sensor
-There is a Class for the BUS properties (Pin number, name, etc) and a a contained Structure for the DEVICE (Id, Descr/Location, ADDR, Precision)

-Applications using the library will be able to DEFINE the hardware configuration (Pin Used, Device Description/Location), Device ADDR, etc) in the setup() (as opposito to have to define it at compile-time).
+    Hardware Pin, Device ID/Description/Location, Device ADDR, etc, will be loaded from a JSON configuration file  in the setup() (as opposite to have to define them at compile-time).

-The lib includes methods to LOAD the cfg from a JSON file.
->> You just need to create the JSON file and call locadConfig() !
+>> You just need to create the JSON file and call loadConfig() !

+- Internally manage, for each device, "Current" and "Previous" temperatures.
+    The getData() method will return FALSE|TRUE indicating if "Temperature has changed from last Read".
+    This is useful to write Monitor/Telemetry applications where you need to send messages to the server only if temperature changes
+>>    For each device is possible to SET a value defining the threshold in temperature variations you want to ignore EPSILON).
+>>   Example:   Set EPSILON=2.0 for a device
+>>          deviceGetData() will return FALSE (no changes) even if the CURRENT temperature
+>>          read is 1 degree higher than the PREVIOUS read.
+>>          When the difference reach 2.0 degree, deviceGetData() will return TRUE.

 ### So what ?
 Using the library is possible, for example, to write an Application with the following meta-code:
 - READ cfg from JSON file at startup.
 - Communicate via WiFI to:
-    - Send temperature data to MQTT a server
+    - Send _ON_CHANGE_ temperature data to a MQTT server
-    - Receive commands (ex: NEW CFG FILE: Save it and reload cfg)
+    - Receive commands (ex: Receive a new CFG JSON file => Save it => reload cfg)

-This means your app can manage situations like:
+This means your app _ with no need to Change-Compile-Upload the code_ can manage situations like:
-- REPLACE a DEVICE on the bus (new device have a different ADDR)
+- REPLACE/ADD DEVICES (new device have a different ADDR)
-- ADD Devices on a BUS (the App can automatically start to transmit data for the new device)

-with no need to Change-Compile-Upload the code.
+- Change setting for exixting devices (Precision, Epsilon)
+- Change settings for the Application (Delay between temperature checks, etc)

 ## Required libs:
  - OneWire from Paul Stoffregen